techidaily/site-win-unique/source/_posts/migrating-data-seamlessly-how-to-move-your-phone-number-and-content-from-an-older-iphone-56-to-a-new-model-like-the-iphone-x-7-or-8.md

 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/2036481/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-👉 **Notes:**

-* The free version of AOMEI Backupper only supports cloning a data disk.
-To clone a disk with OS installed, you can [upgrade](https://tools.techidaily.com/ubackup/products/) to higher versions to enjoy it.
-* The [System Clone](https://tools.techidaily.com/ubackup/products/) feature can help you only clone system to new hard drive, which uses less disk space than disk clone.
-Also, it requires a higher version.

 ## Conclusion

 That’s all for how to use Norton Ghost 15\.
 Indeed Norton Ghost is a good tool for computer backup, restore and clone, but you need to pay for it.
 Fortunately, there’s another choice - AOMEI Backupper Standard.
 This free alternative offers all-around backup options to protect your data all the time.